Jared Goff? John Wolford? Rams won’t say who will start at QB against Seahawks in wild-card game

 “Jared is preparing himself to play,” McVay said.

-Goff suffered the injury Dec, 27 during the Seahawks’ 20-9 win that clinched the NFC West when he hit the thumb on the helmet of defensive end Benson Mayowa.
+Goff suffered the injury Dec, 27 during the Seahawks’ 20-9 victory that clinched the NFC West title for Seattle when he hit the thumb on the helmet of defensive end Benson Mayowa.
 He popped it back into place and finished the game.

 McVay said Tuesday the surgery stabilized the thumb.

-That game was the latest uneven performance for Goff, who was the first overall pick in the 2016 NFL draft.
-In September 2019 he signed a contract paying him $33.5 million per year, not-so-coincidentally just under the $35 million a year that Seahawks QB Russell Wilson had signed for just a few months earlier.
+That game was the latest uneven performance for Goff, who was the first overall choice in the 2016 NFL draft.
+In September 2019, he signed a contract paying him $33.5 million per year, not-so-coincidentally just under the $35 million a year Seahawks quarterback Russell Wilson signed just a few months earlier.

-Goff completed just 24 of 43 passes for 234 yards, which included an interception on a first down from the Seattle 29-yard line when Goff threw it to Seahawks safety Quandre Diggs.
+In the December game against the Seahawks, Goff completed just 24 of 43 passes for 234 yards.
+That performance included an interception on a first down from the Seattle 29-yard line when Goff threw it to Seahawks safety Quandre Diggs.

-Goff finished the season with a pedestrian passer rating of 90 but was under that number in four of his last five games, a stretch in which he threw four touchdown passes, five interceptions and lost a fumble.
+Goff finished the season with a pedestrian passer rating of 90 but was under that number in four of his past five games, a stretch in which he threw four touchdown passes, five interceptions and lost a fumble.

 The Rams started Wolford against Arizona.
 Wolford is a Wake Forest graduate who was a star of the short-lived Alliance of American Football (where his coach was Rick Neuheisel) but had never taken an NFL snap.